vuanhtuan1012/data-engineering/README.md

 ## Snippets

-- Compress all files and sub-directories in current directory in a file
+- Compress all files and sub-directories in current directory in the file `project_template.tar.gz`

 ```
 !tar chvfz project_template.tar.gz *